naeemAbdul-Aziz/complimate-ai-engine/README.md

   - Adds: `severity` (Low|Medium|High|Critical), `confidence` (0–1), `rationale` sentence.
   - Removes low-evidence / unsupported candidates.

+Refinement applies conservative deduplication:
+- Only merges items that share the same Category and the same Regulation Ref, and that describe essentially the same Issue (normalized match; optional similarity threshold via USE_EMBEDDING_SIMILARITY/DEDUPE_SIM_THRESHOLD).
+- Distinct obligations under the same category but different regulation references remain separate.
+- Guardrails prevent over-pruning within a category+regulation cluster.

 Refinement stats are embedded in each report under the `refinement` block.

 If the secondary pass fails (timeout / API error) the original extraction set is preserved (fail‑open for safety).

+Report rendering:
+- Grouped view shows Category headings and a single per-item “Regulation Ref” line directly beneath the Issue.
+We intentionally removed the group-level “Regulation:” header to avoid duplication.

 ### Choosing Models for Maximum Reasoning Fidelity